Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 Readers can experiment with both the ```default``` and ```professional``` skins in this [ObservableHQ playground](https://observablehq.com/@ganesh-at-ws/wavedrom-24-01-refactoring-legacy-arc-shapes) for different arrow styles.
 It must be noted that the ```professional``` skin is only available in WaveDrom 24.01.
 The edge / arc label accompanying each ```arcspec``` references the type of edge shape being used.

+The following subsections detail the new features of WaveDrom 24.01 related to the *edge* feature based on the context presented above.

 #### Full *tspan* Support for Edge Labels